0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer is taken a bit aback.
 "Really, Lieutenant Sessler?
 But it doesn't look like there's anything written on it to indicate that."

 "Yes, yes, you are correct."
 Lieutenant Sessler responds with confidence, hand waving as he dismisses the Sergeant.
-"It doesn't have anything written on it, but it appears to be just a spot near it where she might have agreed to meet someone.
-Somewhere near the wall, I'm sure of it."
+"It doesn't have anything written on it, but it appears to be just a spot near it where she might have agreed to meet someone."
+He glances at Bayer ever so slightly and puts on that terrible, yellow-toothed grin.
+"I find it unlikely you wouldn't recognize it yourself, I'd hazard to say that's where you go down lay flowers every year for dear mom and pop." /n/n Sessler relished his words, as their poison affected the Sergeant more and more.
+You could see it, the left corner of his mouth twitched ever so slightly.

+"I don't see why I should mourn traitors."
+Sessler responds uncomically, you can see his jaw muscles bulging and pulsating.
 "You sound confident, Lieutenant.
-It will still go under the review of Division XV Cartography, but if you are correct we can advance the investigation by that much.
-Agent, I'd like your thoughts.
+It will still go under the review of Division XV Cartography, but if you are correct we can advance the investigation by that much."
+He continues.

+"Agent, I'd like your thoughts.
 Is this the Protection Wall?"
 Sergeant Bayer asks, addressing you.

 [Agree with Lieutenant Sessler emphatically, it is the Protection Wall.]